 Vector

-'map', 'filter', and 'reduce' let you transform or summarise a vector by passing a function reference — written 'fn <name>' — as the first argument. map(v, fn f) — apply f to every element; returns a new vector filter(v, fn pred) — keep only elements for which pred returns true reduce(v, fn f, init) — fold all elements into a single value
+map, filter, and reduce each take a function and apply it to the vector.
+Pass the function using fn <name> to refer to a named function by name. map(v, f) — apply f to every element; returns a new vector filter(v, pred) — keep only elements for which pred returns true reduce(v, f, init) — combine all elements into a single value

 fn triple(x: integer) -> integer {